 All applicants must:

-- Participate in the required Prospective Student Information Session.
-For the session schedule, access the information online at http://nah.southtexascollege.edu or contact the Vocational Nursing Program at 956-872-3135 or 956-447-6632.
+- Participate in the required Prospective Student Information Session at the Nursing & Allied Health Campus.
+For the session schedule, access the information on the Vocational Nursing Program website online at https://nah.southtexascollege.edu/vn/.

 - Be admitted to the college as a high school graduate or GED equivalent.